bbopt/HyperNOMAD/README.md

 # A tutorial on hyper-parameter optimization of deep neural networks with HYPERNOMAD

 The following tutorial presents a step by step guide in order to build a project for optimizing the hyper-parameters of a deep neurla network using NOMAD.
 This is a derivative free optimization software that is designed to optimize constrained, single or bi-objective derivative black-boxes.
-NOMAD has the capacity to handle mized variable problems: real, integer and categorical.
+NOMAD has the capacity to handle mixed variable problems: real, integer and categorical.

 ## Prerequisites